BRIEF-Emirates Airline flights suspended due to coronavirus outbreak

-Flights have been suspended to the following destinations (as of March 17)
+Flights have been suspended to the following destinations (as of March 18) Africa:

 * Algiers: From 18 March - 31 March